I’m leading an ambitious project here at EARN. We want to help low-to-moderate income Americans with fluctuating incomes save.

 *Names edited for privacy

-Megan is the Director of Strategic Initiatives at EARN, leading partnerships and product innovations to scale SaverLife nationally.
+Megan is the Senior Director of Strategic Initiatives at EARN, leading partnerships and product innovations to scale SaverLife nationally.
 Under her leadership, EARN has launched its first prize-linked savings program, scaled its work with employers, and adapted its savings program to serve America’s changing workforce.